Top tips for taking a toddler to the beach – timing your day right, toddler beach hacks & essential toddler beach gear you’ll want to pack

 As Amazon Associates, we earn from qualifying purchases made from any of our linked suggestions

-Before heading to the beach with your toddler, you’ll want to consider packing these essentials toddler items to make sure your day runs smoothly:
+Before planning a toddler beach vacation, or even just a day at the beach with your toddler, you’ll want to consider packing these essentials toddler items to make sure your day runs smoothly:

 Your toddler’s first line of defence against UV rays is a full arm and leg sunsuit or rashguard.
 It’s essential that you have UV resistant material covering your toddler’s skin when they’ll be out in the sun all day.